GameCube Joybus Protocol & Keyboard Reference¶

-Implemented by Robert Dale Smith (2022-2025) Based on joybus-pio by JonnyHaystack (rewritten in C)
+Documented by Robert Dale Smith (2022-2025) Based on joybus-pio by JonnyHaystack

-This document provides comprehensive technical reference for the GameCube Joybus controller protocol, with detailed coverage of the reverse-engineered keyboard protocol, profile system, and RP2040 PIO implementation.
+This document provides a comprehensive technical reference for the GameCube Joybus controller protocol, with detailed coverage of the reverse-engineered keyboard protocol.

 Table of Contents¶